Saltation (biology): History

 Prior to Charles Darwin most evolutionary scientists had been saltationists.
 Jean-Baptiste Lamarck was a gradualist but similar to other scientists of the period had written that saltational evolution was possible. Étienne Geoffroy Saint-Hilaire endorsed a theory of saltational evolution that "monstrosities could become the founding fathers (or mothers) of new species by instantaneous transition from one form to the next."
 Geoffroy wrote that environmental pressures could produce sudden transformations to establish new species instantaneously.
 In 1864 Albert von Kölliker revived Geoffroy's theory that evolution proceeds by large steps, under the name of heterogenesis.

-With the publication of On the Origin of Species in 1859 Charles Darwin wrote that most evolutionary changes proceeded gradually but he did not deny the existence of jumps.
+With the publication of On the Origin of Species in 1859 Charles Darwin wrote that most evolutionary changes proceeded gradually.

 From 1860 to 1880 saltation had a minority interest but by 1890 had become a major interest to scientists.
 In their paper on evolutionary theories in the 20th century Levit et al wrote:

 The advocates of saltationism deny the Darwinian idea of slowly and gradually growing divergence of character as the only source of evolutionary progress.
 They would not necessarily completely deny gradual variation, but claim that cardinally new ‘body plans’ come into being as a result of saltations (sudden, discontinuous and crucial changes, for example, the series of macromutations).
 The latter are responsible for the sudden appearance of new higher taxa including classes and orders, while small variation is supposed to be responsible for the fine adaptations below the species level.

 In the early 20th century a mechanism of saltation was proposed as large mutations.
 It was seen as a much faster alternative to the Darwinian concept of a gradual process of small random variations being acted on by natural selection.
 It was popular with early geneticists such as Hugo de Vries, who along with Carl Correns helped rediscover Gregor Mendel's laws of inheritance in 1900, William Bateson, a British zoologist who switched to genetics, and early in his career Thomas Hunt Morgan.
 Some of these geneticists developed it into the mutation theory of evolution.
 There was also a debate over accounts of the evolution of mimicry and if they could be explained by gradualism or saltation.
 The geneticist Reginald Punnett supported a saltational theory in his book Mimicry in Butterflies (1915).